 Ongoing Business Counseling

 In addition to formation and start-up operations, our firm provides ongoing business counsel to support the ongoing needs of our clients.
-From contract drafting and modification, real estate purchases and investments, employee handbooks and disputes, through litigation, our firm is prepared to handle all of your businesses legal needs.
+From contract drafting and modification, real estate purchases and investments, employee handbooks and disputes, through litigation, our Nashville business formation lawyers are prepared to handle all of your businesses legal needs.
 We collaborate with a team of experts, including lenders, accountants, tax experts and marketing professionals who can assist in helping your business succeed.

-Call now at 615-250-8000 for a free consultation or contact us by e-mail to speak directly with our Tennessee business formation attorneys.
+Call now at 615-250-8000 for a free consultation or contact us by e-mail to speak directly with our Tennessee business formation lawyers.